Mesa/editMe/README.md

 Bugs
 ------------
 This are all features!!!
-Bug reports, suggestions and feedback is welcome.
+Bug reports, suggestions and/or feedback is welcome.

 License